ryan258/prompt_ui/masterplan.md

 - One-click insertion to minimize effort
 - Keyboard shortcuts for common actions
 - Proper ARIA attributes and screen reader compatibility
+- All interactive elements are keyboard accessible; expand/collapse works with keyboard and screen readers

 ### Phase 2: Enhanced Organization